Cutoff phenomenon in nonlinear recombinations: Continuous time

 The statement \eqref{eq:rootbd_cont} then follows by \eqref{Eq:qxi_cont}.

 To prove \eqref{unilow_cont}, we first observe that from \eqref{eq:rootbd_cont}, we only need to worry about the case where $r\ge 1/2$.
-Secondly using Remark \ref{thevalueoft}, we only need to prove the result when $\log(1/t)\le n$.
+Secondly if $\log(1/t) >n$ then $\sqrt{r(1\vee \log(1/ t))} \ge n e^{-t/4}$ so that Remark \ref{thevalueoft} already provides a bound of the right order.
+Consequently we only need to prove the result when $\log(1/t)\le n$.
 We proceed by combining the ideas used in the proof of Lemma \ref{lem:ubounds2} with Lemma \ref{important}.
 We have

 From \eqref{Eq:qxi_cont2} we have $\bbE\left[ \langle q^{\xi,\cT_t}, q^{\xi,\cT_t}\rangle\right]=r W_t$, so that by Markov's Inequality Therefore, for any $\gep \in(0,1)$,

 Hence for any $\gep>0$ we have